PiotrIT2015/white-weed-playcraft/README.md

 ## General info
 A game with the goal of gaining professional experience through the main character.
 The story will be told from the perspective of a person with a disability.
+Dedicated for MS Windows.

 ## To run a project